 Publications

-The Aggregate Effects of the Decline of Disruptive Innovation (JMP)
+The Aggregate Effects of Incumbent Firms Preventing Disruptive Innovation (JMP)

 IWH Working Paper, 2024